HL7/carin-digital-insurance-card/README.md

 **To Do List**

-1. Reorder pages to be more logical... start with more background information, then use case, then general guidance, then data elements, then authorization, then search parameters, ...
-1. Diagram of relationships of the resources and how they relate to one another with additional context text (will be PRed by AM team)
-2. Add more background information generally speaking....
+1. Add more background information generally speaking....
 3. Just point to Patient from US Core instead of creating a new profile (will be PRed by AM team)
 4. Allow support for labels and usage info on images
-5. Add boundary text around NCPDP - not intended to be used for drug cards only
+5. Add boundary text around NCPDP - not intended to be used for drug cards only (in progress)
 6. Add lines for extensions on Coverage and Organization to connect to extension files (in progress)
-7. Update link for copay costToBeneficiary (right now points to wrong VS) (in progress)
 8. Read and respond to feedback about simplifying the beneficiaries extension, some argue for use of List or Group resource?